vikram17036/real-estate-agent/README.md

 1. `recommend_properties`: Finds top listings using vector search
 2. `get_agent_availability`: Computes availability with buffer and calendar integration
-3. `schedule_appointment`: Books a showing via n8n calendar webhook
+3. `schedule_appointment`: Books a showing via Make scenario webhook

 The agent is defined in `agent/realtor_agent.py` and loaded in both `chat.py` and `voice_vapi.py`.